How to Blow Out a Sprinkler System

 How to Blow Out Sprinkler Systems

 Using an air compressor with the recommended PSI and CFM ratings (50 PSI and 20-50 CFM), the steps below outline the general process of blowing out water lines on an irrigation system.
 Always read your owner's manual for recommendations on proper use and safety before attempting the blowout.
 Consult an irrigation professional or seek additional help if needed.
-It's also recommended that a sprinkler system is blown out one zone at a time.
+We also recommended that you blow out your sprinkler system one zone at a time.

 Step 1 - Prepare the Lines